harness/developer-hub/release-notes/continuous-delivery.md

 #### New Features and enhancements

 - Harness now supports the `prefixed_identifier` field in the GitOps Agent Terraform resource.
-This field provides a scope-prefixed agent identifier, such as `account.agentId` for account-level, `org.agentId` for organization-level, and `agentId` for project-level agents, enabling easier referencing in other Terraform resources.
+This field provides a scope-prefixed agent identifier, where the scope (account, org, or project) is constant, and the agentId varies based on the specific agent.
+For example, `account.agentId` for Account-level agents, `org.agentId` for Organisation-level agents, `agentId` (without a prefix) for Project-level agents.
 (CDS-101503)

 - The GitOps Applications landing page is now automatically refreshed, allowing newly created applications to appear in real-time without requiring manual refresh.
 (CDS-68662)

 - We have introduced the `allowEmptyCommit` field in the **GitOps Update Release Repo step**, enabling users to push an empty commit if desired.
+For more information, go to Harness [Update Release Repo step](/docs/continuous-delivery/gitops/pr-pipelines/gitops-pipeline-steps/#update-release-repo-step).
 (CDS-103191)

 - Addressed and resolved all known critical vulnerabilities related to the GitOps Agent and GitOps Service.
 (CDS-102606)